TorchedSammy/Lupine/README.md

-# RosetteRC
+# Lupine
 > 🏵 Pretty little system init for Linux.

-RosetteRC is an init system for Linux (and maybe BSD eventually) written in Go.
+Lupine is an init system for Linux (and maybe BSD eventually) written in Go.

 # License
-RosetteRC is licensed under the MIT License.
+Lupine is licensed under the MIT License.
 [Read here](LICENSE) for more info.